ananthp77/df-file-job/README.md

 ### 3. Get into the project after cloning
       cd df-file-job

-### 4. Build the java code using maven command
+### 4.1 Build the java code using maven command
+	 mvn clean install -DskipTests
+### 4.2 (Optional) Build the java code using maven command(If Unit Testing on the Composite Transform needs to be see)
 	 mvn clean install

 ### 5. Get into the target direcctory
      cd target